Sweetom/sweet/Life Expectancy/README.md

 <p><small>Project based on the <a target="_blank" href="https://drivendata.github.io/cookiecutter-data-science/">cookiecutter data science project template</a>. #cookiecutterdatascience</small></p>

 The objective of the project is to build a model to predict life expectancy of a population.
 This will help with assessing the factors that affect longevity.
 For instance, looking at the data provided we can observe that some diseases are related to the cause of declining life expectancy.
 Therefore, knowing the core of the problem provides an organization such as Centers for Disease Control and Prevention (CDC) determine what vaccinations are important and possible prevention measures.

 Therefore, to answer some of the questions, I decided to build two prediction models and compare each on performance level to be utilized in the organization.
 The first model that was created is **Multiple Regression Model**.
+I chose this model to assess the relationship between the different variables and the target variable.
+The reason I chose this model is due to its easier interpretability and usefulness in detecting significant variables or features.